jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ## [buildspec.yml](https://github.com/jaydenaung/cloudguard-serverless-cicd-codepipeline/blob/master/buildspec.yml)

-Buildspec.yml instructs CodeBuild in build stage in terms of what to do.
+Buildspec.yml instructs CodeBuild in build stage in terms of what to do - things like adding Proact and FSP to the function.
 So this an important configuration file.
-In the buildsepc.yml, replace the following values with your own values (without []):
+In the buildspec.yml, replace the following values with your own values (without []):

 1. AWS_REGION=[Your REGION]
 2. S3_BUCKET=[YOUR BUCKET NAME]